Top 6 Most Funded AI Startups

 Vercel

-Cloud platform for AI-powered web applications with Next.js and v0 AI design tool
+Cloud platform for AI-powered web applications with Next.js and v0 AI design tool.
+11M+ developers on platform.

 Cohere